-Claim: The child actor who sang "They're gonna taste great" in a Frosties commercial committed suicide (or was murdered by bullies, or died of cancer).
+Claim: The child actor who sang "They're gonna taste great" in a Kellogg's Frosties commercial committed suicide, was murdered by bullies, or died of cancer.

-According to rumor, the lad who sang the irritating refrain was beaten or stabbed by hooligans who took it upon themselves to deride him for his role, or was verbally picked on by bullies to the extent that he was moved to take his own life.
-In this, the most common form of the legend, the boy's annoying repetition of "It's gonna taste great" — and the equally monotonously-voiced rhyming phrases he delivers throughout the ad — cost him his life.
+The Frosties spot was so noted for its irritating refrain and ability to annoy that the lad who starred in it reportedly received numerous online death threats, and according to subsequent rumors he was beaten or stabbed by hooligans who took it upon themselves to deride him for his role, or was verbally picked on by bullies to the extent that he was moved to take his own life.
+In this, the most common form of the legend, the boy's annoying repetition of "It's gonna taste great" — and the equally monotonously-voiced rhyming phrases he delivered throughout the ad — cost him his life.

 When we contacted Kellogg's UK offices about this rumor, they provided us with the following statement:

-Another "dead child performer" story of much more recent vintage concerns the kid in the "Lean Wit It, Rock Wit It" video who was said to have snapped his neck executing a dance move.
+Another "dead child performer" story of more recent vintage concerned the kid in the "Lean Wit It, Rock Wit It" video who was said to have snapped his neck executing a dance move.